mkoivi-ms/azure-search-openai-demo-fi/README.md

 >NOTE: Your Azure Account must have `Microsoft.Authorization/roleAssignments/write` permissions, such as [User Access Administrator](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#user-access-administrator) or [Owner](https://learn.microsoft.com/azure/role-based-access-control/built-in-roles#owner).

-#### To Run in GitHub Codespaces or VS Code Remote Containers
+#### To Run in GitHub Codespaces

-You can run this repo virtually by using GitHub Codespaces or VS Code Remote Containers.
+You can run this repo virtually by using GitHub Codespaces.
 Click on one of the buttons below to open this repo in one of those options.
 <a href='https://codespaces.new/mkoivi-ms/azure-search-openai-demo-fi'><img src='https://github.com/codespaces/badge.svg' alt='Open in GitHub Codespaces' style='max-width: 100%;'></a>

 ### Installation